Communications and UN Sustainable Development Goals

 Communication is vital to life, yet it is largely ignored as a disability.
 The World Health Organization’s World Report on Disability estimates that roughly one billion people around the world are living with some form of disability.
-However, the authors of the report also acknowledge that people with communication disability may not be included in this estimate, despite the fact that they encounter significant difficulties in their daily lives.
+However, the authors of the report also acknowledge that people with communication disabilities may not be included in this estimate, despite the fact that they encounter significant difficulties in their daily lives.

 The United Nations (UN) Sustainable Development Goals provide us with a unique opportunity to address this formidable reality.
 These 17 goals are set by the UN General Assembly as part of resolution 70/1 “Transforming our World: the 2030 Agenda for Sustainable Development.”

 - SDG 1: End poverty in all its forms everywhere; with 11% of the global population living in poverty and an estimated 767 million people living below the international poverty line of US$1.90 a day.

 - SDG 3: Ensure healthy lives and promote well-being for all at all ages as health care is not accessible for many.

 - SDG 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all as access to quality education remains a challenge for many.